jfrog/documentation/jfrog-applications/jfrog-applications/ide/intellij-idea/android-studio-support-for-jcef.md

 # Android Studio Support for JCEF

-The JFrog IntelliJ IDEA Plugin uses JCEF (Java Chromium Embedded Framework) to create a webview component in the plugin's tool window.
+The JFrog IDEA Plugin uses JCEF (Java Chromium Embedded Framework) to create a webview component in the plugin's tool window.

 Most IntelliJ-based IDEs use a boot runtime that contains JCEF by default.